void

 IR.
 91, 1st Baon. by Cattaro.

 Schematismus für das k.u.k.
-Heer ..., 1914
+Heer (s.
+115),1914

 Background

-Montenegro (Црна Гора) was in 1914 an independent kingdom and had been a duchy (kingdom from 1910) since the liberation from Turkey in 1878.
-King at the time was Nikola I. and the capital was Cetinje.
+Montenegro (Црна Гора) was, in 1914, an independent kingdom and had been a duchy (kingdom from 1910) since liberation from Turkey in 1878.
+The king at the time was Nikola I., and the capital was Cetinje.

 Montenegro at war